halso/Vaider/Documents/Prds/VaiderPrd.md

 ## 4. Features

 *   **Core Features**:
-    * Video Interpretation Service (AI-facing):
+    * Video Interpretation Service (Agent-facing):
         1. Agent provides a video file (or file name) generated during a GUI test.
         2. Vaider returns a detailed textual description of what happens in the video.
         3. The Agent compares this description with expected behavior to identify mismatches.
-    * Coder Experience: No separate feature UI; coders simply observe that the Agent becomes faster and better at writing GUI systems.
+    * Coder Experience: No explicit new UI.
+Once the coder has provided the Vaider tool to the Agent, they should simply observe that the Agent becomes faster and better at writing GUI systems.
+In case of issues—for example, if the Agent gets stuck in a loop due to problems with Vaider's responses—the coder can inspect a directory created next to the original video file named `<video_file_name>.VaiderInteractions`, which contains the requests sent to Vaider and the corresponding responses.

 ## 5. Design and UX